 Submit jobs to the Azure Quantum service

-Once you’ve created an Azure Quantum workspace, you can submit your Q# programs (also known as jobs) to Azure Quantum through your preferred development environment, both locally and online.
+You can submit your Q# programs (also known as jobs) to Azure Quantum through your preferred development environment, both locally and online.
 For more information, see how to submit Q# jobs.
-You can also run and submit quantum circuits written in Qiskit or Cirq.
+You can also run and submit quantum circuits written in Qiskit and Cirq languages.

 The following diagram shows the basic workflow after you submit your job: